Webinar: What will it take to bridge gaps in federal privacy legislation?

 On June 3, the Center for Technology Innovation at Brookings will host a webinar on a forthcoming report titled “Bridging the gaps: A path forward to federal privacy legislation.”
 Panelists will discuss the state of privacy legislation and other issues explored in the report.

 Viewers may submit questions for panelists by emailing This email address is being protected from spambots.
-You need JavaScript enabled to view it. or via Twitter @BrookingsGov or #ThePrivacyDebate.
+You need JavaScript enabled to view it. and via Twitter @BrookingsGov or with #ThePrivacyDebate.

 Read more http://webfeeds.brookings.edu/~/624591572/0/brookingsrss/topics/uscongress~Webinar-What-will-it-take-to-bridge-gaps-in-federal-privacy-legislation/